Why work with a UX agency?

 • Prefer agencies that record your requests in written form and make sure that they really understand your request.

-• Insist on having a small team as possiblebut don’t insist on one-member teams even for small projects
+• Insist on having a small team as possible but don’t insist on one-member teams even for small projects

 Too expensive Perhaps agencies are too expensive for you or you can just get your problem fixed cheaper.
 When you add up all your real costs, you see that most of the time freelance resources or internal teams are not cheaper but there are some cases when agencies are more expensive.
 Agencies live from profit.
 If they see any complication in your project, they will price it in because if they don’t do so after 2–3 mistakes they might go bankrupt.
 They are better at negotiating for bigger money as well.
 When you deal with freelancers and internal experts you bargain with engineers.
 When you deal with agencies, a shrewd sales expert is on the other side who very probably knows more about bargaining than you, even if you are the head of procurement.
 How to handle it?